HISMalawi/BHT-EMR-API/app/services/aetc_service/reports/clinic/docs/diagnosis_specific_report.md

 ### Inputs
 - start_date: a DateTime object representing the start date of the report
 - end_date: a DateTime object representing the end date of the report
-- diagnosis: a string representing the specific diagnosis for the report
+- diagnosis: an array of strings representing the specific diagnosis for the report
 ___
 ### Flow
 1. The class 'DiagnosisSpecificReport' is defined with attributes for start_date, end_date, and diagnosis.